Chapter Fifteen: Initiation

 “Do you know any revolutionaries?
 Chittaranjan Das?
 Arabindo Ghosh?”
 Mohini’s eyes twinkled as Kalyani looked confused.
 “I know nobody.”
 She shook her head.
 Mohini gasped.
 “Every Bangali knows them now, Didi.
 The anarchists say he helps them out, although he is a congressman.
 There was a bombardment at Alipore, where Arabindo Ghosh was arrested a few years back.
 I was just a teen then.
 I remember how they raided Sonaganchi, Chitpur and Metia Bruz for hidden revolutionaries back then.
 Every nook was to be searched, but our women are stronger than any police force in the world.
 They would never let these Goras walk over their temples of earning.”
 Kalyani looked a little confused at Mohini’s proud voice and exhaled.

 “I was naive enough to offer my help, you know.
 But I don’t know a thing.
 I have never been brave.
 No wonder he laughed at my suggestion.”
 Mohini held Kalyani’s hand as her face turned grim.
 “Oh, Didi.
-Don’t be naive, I also learnt.
+Don’t be naive, I also learned.
 You will too.
 All I need to know now is to figure Jones out myself before Sharat da comes by next week.”

 “You said he talked to you, right?”
 Kalyani suddenly asked.
 Mohini nodded.